 Watch the full panel discussion below to learn more.

 An entire city floating on opioids.
 That was how Philadelphia’s health commissioner, Thomas Farley, described the city during The Pew Charitable Trusts’ recent panel discussion on the opioid crisis in Philadelphia and other jurisdictions.
 Use of these drugs led to 1,217 overdose deaths in Philadelphia alone last year.

-Sign up to receive our latest original research on Philadelphia—plus related news and facts (monthly).
+Receive our latest research on Philadelphia—plus related news and facts (monthly).